Rottweil: Infrastructure

+Rail traffic

+Rottweil station has regular (at least hourly) regional services to Stuttgart, Villingen, Singen, as well as many nearby towns.
+The hourly Stuttgart-Zurich intercity train also stops at Rottweil.
+In 2003, the Ringzug concept was established, providing rail service to many previously abandoned stations in the region between Villingen, Rottweil, Tuttlingen and Donaueschingen, which became a major success.

 Road traffic

 By car, Rottweil can be reached via the Bundesautobahn 81 Stuttgart-Singen, exit Rottweil.
 The city lies on the Bundesstraße 27 between Schaffhausen and Stuttgart, on the Bundesstraße 14, which runs from Stockach on Lake Constance via Tuttlingen to Rottweil and on via Horb am Neckar to Stuttgart, and on the Bundesstraße 462 from Rottweil through the Black Forest to Freudenstadt and Rastatt.

 Bicycle traffic

 Rottweil is located on the Neckartal-Radweg along the Neckar River via Horb, Tübingen, Stuttgart, Heilbronn and Heidelberg to Mannheim.

 Air traffic

 In the neighboring village of Zepfenhan, about 12 km away, is the Flugplatz Rottweil-Zepfenhan (Rottweil-Zepfenhan airfield), which can be approached by small aircraft.
 The nearest commercial airports are Stuttgart Airport and Zurich Airport.

 Education

 Rottweil has three Gymnasien (Albertus-Magnus-Gymnasium, Droste-Hülshoff-Gymnasium, Leibniz-Gymnasium), one Realschule, one Förderschule (Achert-Schule), three Grundschulen (Eichendorff-Grundschule, Grundschule Neufra and Grundschule Neukirch), and four Hauptschulen (GHS Göllsdorf, Johanniter-Grund- und Hauptschule, Konrad-Witz-Grund- und Hauptschule and Römer-Grund- und Hauptschule).